alfredkam/yakojs/docs/CreatingModules.md

 ## this.root.<i>api name</i>
 This will let you access the private apis
  - _path(data, opts, interval, heightRatio)
- 	- This generates a line
+ 	- This generates a line through a svg path element
  	- data: is an array of values
  	- opts: options, must pass the graph's height through opts.height
  	- interval: the interval between each node